explore-node-js/node.js-parameter-handler/README.md

 | _< codecov.io >_ | [![coverage][codecov.io-master-badge]][codecov.io-master-link]

 # node.js parameter handler
+can be used as config builder, inspired by [@Incenteev/ParameterHandler](https://github.com/Incenteev/ParameterHandler)

 ## how to install
 `$ npm install node-parameter-handler` or `$ npm install node-parameter-handler --save` to save it in _package.json_